warunkash/Development_FullStackTestVarun/README.md

 * Django admin site

-Your resulting Django application should be placed in `assignment1/django/`.
+[New to django?
+No problem!
+Follow the tutorial to get started] (https://docs.djangoproject.com/en/1.11/intro/tutorial01/) Your resulting Django application should be placed in `assignment1/django/`.
 Make sure you pick a solution which is easily maintainable.
 If special software is needed to run the code make sure this is documented.